Save big (up to $1,875) on small business tools with our free membership, business.com+

 Two jobs or spouse works

-Indication if you have multiple jobs or if your spouse is also employed.
-Both of these affect your tax withholding.
+This indicates whether you work multiple jobs or if your spouse is also employed.
+These situations can increase your combined income and result in higher federal withholding.

 Other income (not from jobs)